satyaborg/rag/README.md

 > According to the provided context, the "Comprehensive Plus Insurance" is the top cover offered, which includes loss or damage to your vehicle, up to 15 additional benefits, liability cover, and optional add-ons for an extra cost.
 However, the best car insurance for you would depend on your specific needs and circumstances.
 It's always a good idea to carefully review the coverage options and consider factors such as cost, deductibles, and coverage limits before making a decision.
 ```

-> Note: If no additional args are provided, the default pipeline which is configured to the best combination as per the section [below](#observations) is used.
+> Note: If no additional args are provided, the default pipeline is used which is configured to the best combination as per the section [below](#observations).

-4. Optionally, for RAG evalution, run: `python -m eval` to execute all available RAG pipelines and evaluate them
+4. Optionally, run: `python -m eval` to execute all available RAG pipelines for evaluation

 Make sure to add a `.env` file at the root directory containing valid `OPENAI_API_KEY`, `COHERE_API_KEY`, `MISTRAL_API_KEY`.

 ## QA Dataset

-GPT-4 was used to generate a synthetic dataset comprised of two questions per node/chunk as the ground truth.
+GPT-4 was used to generate a synthetic dataset comprised of two questions per node/chunk as the ground truth based on the documents.
 The dataset can be accessed under `qa_dataset/`.

 ## Evaluation

-> Note: Results will vary based on the data characteristics, dataset size, and other variables like chunk_size, similarity_top_k, and so on.
+> Note: Experiment results may vary based on the data characteristics, sample size, and other variables like chunk_size, similarity_top_k, and so on.

 ### Metrics